CoderDojoSV/mobile-games/section-03/README.md

-# Create your own game High Five
+# Create your own game: High Five

 Students get to write their first game from scratch.
 High five is a very simplified reaction game similar to Simon Says.